marrink-lab/MDVoxelSegmentation/README.rst

 Features
 --------
-* v0.9 is a beta build and segmentation should be checked by eye.
-High throughput is not adviced yet.
-Exmple input files for CG lipid systems are supplied.
-They can be easily adapted to your system by quickly following the steps in the instructions.
+* v0.99 is a stable beta build and segmentation should be of high quality.
+The code is usable for high throughput with minimal effort with optimization.
+By default no more than a GRO and XTC (or equivilant) are required for successful segmentation.
+An example of the design features.
-* Voxel based neighbour clustering under rectangular periodic boudaries
+* Voxel based neighbour segmentation under all perdidic boundary conditions
-* Fast contour clustering
+* Fast contour segmentation
 * Compatible with most MD file formats due to its tight link to MDAnalysis
-* Consistent clustering over time on trajectories of any size
+* Consistent segmentation over time on trajectories
-* Compatible with VMD using standard visualization files
+* Compatible with VMD using standard visualization files (python compiled VMD)
-* Membrane leaflet recognition of lipids of most topologies
+* Membrane leaflet assignment of lipids of most topologies
     - Bilayers
     - Vesicles
     - Inverted hexagonal phase
     - Membrane thethers
     - Complex lipids formulations including cholesterol
     - Proteins
-    - Up to millions of beads in seconds per frame Instructions
+    - Up to millions of beads per frame (possibly billions)

+Instructions
 --------
-Some short instructions on using the example files on a CG lipid containing system.
+First we will discribe how to install MDVoxelSegmentation and perform segmentation on a GRO and XTC file using only the default settings (CG Martini lipid system).

 Installation
 ************